-- 8.8 Tendering processes shall comply with the procedures described above, together with further requirements in compliance with the Public Contracts Regulations 2006.
-In the event of a conflict between these Standing Orders and the Public Contracts Regulations 2006, the latter shall take precedence. - 8.9 Head of Services shall be responsible for ensuring that any Band E contracts proposed to be entered into by the Authority in the coming financial year are notified to the Procurement Team by the end of February each year for inclusion in the procurement plan.
+- 8.7 Tendering processes shall comply with the Public Contracts Regulations 2015.
+In the event of a conflict between these Standing Orders and the Public Contracts Regulations 2015, the latter shall take precedence. - 8.8 Head of Services shall be responsible for ensuring that any Band E contracts proposed to be entered into by the Authority in the coming financial year are notified to the Procurement Team by the end of February each year for inclusion in the procurement plan.

-- 8.10 The EU procurement regime requires a standstill (or Alcatel) period of a minimum of 10 days from the date on which the outcome of the tender is notified to all the bidders.
+- 8.9 The EU procurement regime requires a standstill (or Alcatel) period of a minimum of 10 days from the date on which the outcome of the tender is notified to all the bidders.
 Should a challenge from an unsuccessful bidder be received during this period, the award of the contract shall be delayed until the challenge is resolved.
-If no challenge is received within the standstill period, the contract may be awarded in accordance with the Constitution. - 8.11 An award notice must be placed in the Official Journal of the European Union within 48 days of contract award.
+If no challenge is received within the standstill period, the contract may be awarded in accordance with the Constitution. - 8.10 An award notice must be placed in the Official Journal of the European Union within 48 days of contract award.
 The award notice must be approved by the Procurement Team.